 As an extension to the focus not being on self, I did want to say the following.

 In truth you only need to read a page or two of Jeremy’s work to validate what I have said about the messenger.
 I wanted to take a couple of extracts from my favourite pages of TYL.
-This is from Part 2, page 44:
+This is from , page 56 of the print edition:

 “[referring to Don Quixote of la Mancha and his companion Sancho]…gloriously doomed battle after gloriously doomed battle; feeble beings charging at and trying to vanquish the ‘outrageous giant’ ignorance-of-the-fact-of-our-species’-fundamental-goodness!
 But that has been the lot of every human for some 2 million years!
 Wave after wave of quixotic humans have thrown themselves at that ‘outrageous giant’ of ignorance for eons and eons, as bit by tiny bit they accumulated the knowledge that would finally make the redeeming explanation of our human condition possible!”
-[Don Quixote is also the subject of par.
-67 of FREEDOM]
+[See p.
+44 of First Edition of TYL.]
+[Don Quixote is also the subject of ]

 And Jeremy has drawn this little depiction of Don Quixote and Sancho with the title ‘THE HUMAN SPIRIT’.
 When you start winding into just how special that human spirit is it’s unbelievable.
 I just love the words ‘gloriously doomed battle after gloriously doomed battle…Wave after wave of quixotic humans have thrown themselves at that “outrageous giant”’.

-Also in Part 2 of TYL is Jeremy’s analogy of The Story of Adam Stork [see also, par.
-250 of FREEDOM] and in particular the fist Jeremy has drawn on ‘Baddie’ Adam Stork shows the extraordinary courage of the human spirit.
+Also in of TYL is Jeremy’s analogy of The Story of Adam Stork [see also, ] and in particular the fist Jeremy has drawn on ‘Baddie’ Adam Stork shows the extraordinary courage of the human spirit.
 [TYL contains two further images of Adam Stork following the one below, one with the ‘Goodie’ and ‘Baddie’ labels reversed now that the reconciling understanding of the human condition has arrived, which leads to the third image depicting both storks reconciled and transformed].

 “And so every day as we got out of bed we took on the world of ignorance that was condemning us.
 We shook our fist at the heavens in defiance of the implication that we are bad.
 In essence, we said, ‘One day, one day, we are going to prove our worth, explain that we are not bad after all, and until that day arrives we are not going to ‘back down’, we are not going to take the ignorant, naive, stupid, unjustified criticism from our instincts.
 No, we are going to fight back with all our might.”